pqrs-org/pqrs.org/sites/combostick/content/en/docs/upgrade/soldering/_index.md

 ## Soldering

 Connect the wires as shown below.
-It’s okay to reuse the USB cable that originally came with the Logitech F310.
+It's okay to reuse the USB cable that originally came with the Logitech F310.

 ```text
 USB-C (left side) -+- USB-Hub --- USB-A (right side)